The Network Marketing Business Model: Is it Right For You?

 3 Different Types of Network Marketing Programs

 Network marketing is a business model that relies on a network of distributors to grow a business.
-Network marketing typically involves using three basic types of systematic strategies to make money:
+It typically involves using three basic types of systematic strategies to make money: lead Generation, recruiting, and building and management.
+There are many types of network marketing, including single-tier, two-tier, and multi-level.

 Single-Tier Network Marketing

-You sign up for an affiliate program to sell their product or service.
-You do not need to recruit other distributors and are only paid if you make a direct sale.
-Avon, is a company that uses single-tier networking marketing.
+With single-tier network marketing, you sign up for a company's affiliate program to sell their products or services.
+You do not need to recruit other distributors, and all your pay comes from direct sales.
+Avon, the popular beauty company, uses single-tier networking marketing.

-In some online affiliate programs, you are only paid for traffic you have referred to the affiliate's website.
+In some online affiliate programs, you get paid for the traffic you drive to the affiliate's website.
 Pay-per-click (PPC) and pay-per-lead (PPL) affiliate programs are other examples of single-tier networking.

 Two-Tier Network Marketing

-This term applies to network marketing that pays you for direct sales (or traffic you refer to a website) and for direct sales or referred traffic made by affiliates or distributors you recruit to work under you.
+Unlike single-tier network marketing, two-tier network marketing does involve some recruiting, but your pay isn't solely dependent on it.
+You get paid for direct sales (or traffic you drive to a website) and for direct sales or referred traffic made by affiliates or distributors you recruit to work under you.
 An example of a two-tier program is Ken Envoy's Site Sell.

 If you are thinking of starting a business that will rely on multi-level marketing of any kind, be sure you have a solid marketing team at the very core of your organization.
-The stronger your base of marketers, the more successful you will be in the long run.
+The stronger your base of marketers, the better your chances for long-term success.

 You should also take the time to research your own state's laws regarding network marketing to make sure that your business is fully compliant.
 Deceptive marketing practices and pyramid schemes can land you in hot legal water trouble if you are not careful.

 Marketing is part industry-driven and part creative thinking.
-In the case of network marketing, it is also about finding salespeople with charisma.
+With network marketing, it is also about finding salespeople with enthusiasm.
 When you hire people who are excited about your business and product, they will share that enthusiasm with others.
-An enthusiastic sales force leads to more sales, but also to more recruits into your marketing network.
+An enthusiastic salesforce leads to more sales and recruits into your marketing network.